Last updated on November 5th, 2021 at 06:00 pm

 There are literally millions of promotional products, understanding how they are printed will help you ensure your artwork is presented in the best way possible.
 As print technologies advances, artwork that used to be impossible to print is now possible.
+As tech advances we’re going to see even more printed promotional products with unique artwork.
 Here are a few of the most popular promotional products print methods:

 Pad printing is a process in which a plastic, glass, ceramic, metal, silicone, or wooden item can be decorated.
 The image is transferred from ink filled etched images in a printing plate to the part by way of a silicone pad.
 While transferring the image to the part, the silicone pad wraps around or takes the shape of the part without distorting the image.
 Pad printing normally take up to 4 spot colors (pre-mixed ink colors).
 It is one of the most common and cost effective promotional products print methods.

 Silkscreen printing, also known as screen printing is a printing technique that uses a porous mesh screen that has an ink blocking stencil transferred onto it.
 The stencil creates blocked and open areas in the screen that allow inks to flow through them and onto a substrate.
 Nearly any single ink image, logo or design can be transferred onto a screen.
 Additional colors require new screens.
 Silkscreening is printed with Pantone spot colors (pre-mixed ink colors).

 Full color digital printing is used when a logo contains many colors and gradients.
 This process does not use screens and generally allows you to print over the entire surface.
 Digital printing is also referred to as CMYK printing, full-color printing, color burst, and 4-color process printing.
 Since there is no screens involved, there is less setup and therefore works well for small quantity orders.
 This type of print promotional product is perfect if you’re ordering only a small batch.

 Common uses of full color digital printing: buttons, posters, banners, water bottles, pens, cotton t-shirts